 CONCLUSION

 People with diabetes face obstacles, often filled with social representations.
-The rules to be followed by these individuals should be adapted to deal with the restrictions, prohibitions and difficulties which act as contingency to put into practices the desired behavior.
+The rules to be followed by these individuals should be adapted to deal with the restrictions, prohibitions, and difficulties that act as contingency to put into practices the desired behavior.

-So to ensure the effectiveness in meeting the people with DM2 the experience of listening, able to communicate and understand the subjective aspects of people and the context in which they operate are key skills to be developed by health professionals in primary health care.
-It is possible a change in the behavior of health professionals motivated by the institution in which it is linked, as well as by an internal involvement mediated by the self-conscience of its professional activity.
+So, to ensure the effectiveness in meeting the people with DM2, the experience of listening, the ability to communicate and understand the subjective aspects of people and the context in which they operate, is a key skill to be developed by health professionals in primary health care.
+A change in the behavior of health professionals is possible to be motivated by the institution in which it is linked as well as by an internal involvement mediated by the self-conscience of its professional activity.

-On the other hand, people with DM2 should have knowledge about the disease, motivation and positive attitude from diagnosis to self-control and self-care, with support from the social network and family.
-Participation in the educational process should be active, this essential condition to ensure effective results for better acceptance of the disease, treatment adherence, metabolic control and quality of life.
+On the other hand, people with DM2 should have knowledge about the disease, motivation and positive attitude from diagnosis to self-control and self-care, and support from the social network and family.
+Participation in the educational process should be active, this essential condition to ensure effective results for better acceptance of the disease, treatment adherence, metabolic control, and quality of life.

 REFERENCES